San Carlos (1767 ship): San Francisco Bay expedition

 On August 5, 1775, the Spanish packet San Carlos, under the command of Lieutenant Juan Manuel de Ayala, became the first ship to enter San Francisco Bay.
 A month and a half was spent in surveying the bay from its southernmost reaches to the northern end of present-day Suisun Bay.
 The San Carlos departed September 18, 1775.

 California Registered Historical Landmark No. 236.

 Plaque placed by the State Department of Parks and Recreation in cooperation with the San Francisco Twin Bicentennial, Inc., August 5, 1975.

 Fate

+In 1779, the San Carlos was stationed in Cavite, Philippines; being sent there, along with the San Antonio, to provide funds for defense of the Philippines during the Anglo-Spanish War.
 The San Carlos later wrecked in the Philippines.